qq-dai/DefectiveClique/README.md

 # Maximal Defective Clique Enumeration
-The source code and an anonymous version containing all proofs.
+The source code and a full version containing all proofs.